wolfpaulus/static-site-generator/README.md

 ## 4. Local Preview

-To preview the just generated `index.html` file, install the __ritwickdey.liveserver__ VSCode extension, to _"launch a development local Server with live reload feature for static & dynamic pages"_.
+To preview the just generated `index.html` file, install the [ritwickdey.liveserver](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension, to _"launch a development local Server with live reload feature for static & dynamic pages"_.
-I also added this key/value pair to the ./.vscode/settings.json file: `"liveServer.settings.root": "/public"`, pointing the local webserver to the root directory.
+I also added this key/value pair to the ./.vscode/settings.json file: `"liveServer.settings.root": "/public"`, which points the local webserver to the site's root directory.
+For starting the server look at the bottom/right in VSCode.

-Nice, but if you look closely, the page only contains metadata, information stored in the context,json file and there is still some work ahead of us.
-The markdown documents need to be converted into html and for that we need another jinja template.
+Notice that this page contains only metadata, information stored in the _context.json_ file and there is still some work ahead of us.
+The markdown documents still need to be converted into HTML and for that we need another jinja template.
-Once again, I started with the index.html file as a starting point and saved it as `templates/post.jinja`.
-At its core, it looks like this now:
+Once again, I used with the _index.html_ file as a starting point and saved it as templates/post.jinja.
+At its core, it looks something like this now:

 ```jinja
 <!-- Header -->